After thoughtful and careful consideration, the Colburn School has determined that it will begin the 2020–21 school year online.

 Master class series: Available and open to all registered students and will complement other institutional master class offerings.

 Lessons are full-year registrations (32 weeks).
-Special incentives will be available prior to the first day of classes.
-Details will be forthcoming.
-Free payment plans are available from August through April, and the $50 Registration Fee will be assessed beginning September 1.
+Free payment plans are available from August through April, and the $50 Registration Fee began on September 1.

 The Community School anticipates offering students the choice of continuing to take lessons remotely once faculty and students are able to return safely to campus.
 These arrangements will be made directly between the student and faculty member, and it will be at the discretion of each private lesson instructor to determine what platform is in the best interest of the student.